Our Partnership with Ruti Church, Uganda

 Ruti church is vibrant and is helping their community.
 The church building is frequently used as a refuge for mothers with young children fleeing from alcoholic husbands.

-In March 2020 Richard told us that termites have now eaten and weakened the wooden poles that support their church building.
-They are now collecting money to buy bricks.
+In March 2020 Richard told us that small wood burrowing termites have now eaten and weakened the wooden poles that support the Ruti church building.
+The congregation are now making bricks and preparing concrete foundations for their new church alongside their original wooden building.